Syria rebels depart eastern Ghouta town on government buses in first surrender

 The Ahrar al-Sham group’s decision to accept the army’s terms and abandon the town of Harasta puts the government on course for its biggest victory over rebels since the battle of Aleppo in 2016.

+And in another part of the same region, the controlling rebel group, Failaq al-Rahman, said a ceasefire had been agreed, to start within hours at midnight local time (2200 GMT), to allow a “final negotiating session” to take place.

-After dark fell on Thursday around 30 buses carrying rebel fighters and their families left the town.
-Syrian state media said the buses carried 1,580 people including 413 rebel fighters given safe passage to northwestern Syria.
+After dark fell on Thursday, around 30 buses carrying rebel fighters and their families left Harasta.
+Syrian state media said the buses carried 1,580 people, including 413 rebel fighters given safe passage to northwestern Syria.

 A military media unit run by Syrian President Bashar al-Assad’s ally Hezbollah said 1,500 fighters and 6,000 family members had agreed to leave.